swcarpentry/website/_posts/2018/02/2018-02-20-library-carpentry-governance.md

 Interviews are ongoing for [this position](http://www.datacarpentry.org/jobs/).
 It was readvertised when no appointment was made from the first round.
 We hope that there will be an appointment soon.
-The person in the role will work jointly with CDL and the Carpentries, and will look at finalising lessons, and buiding a network to grow workshop and instructor numbers in the US and more globally.
+The person in the role will work jointly with CDL and the Carpentries, and will look at finalising lessons, and building a network to grow workshop and instructor numbers in the US and more globally.

 ### Summing Up